Judiciary of Italy: Corte d'appello

-The Corte d'appello (en.
-Court of Appeal) has jurisdiction to hear cases on appeal from tribunals.
+The Corte d'appello (Court of Appeal) has jurisdiction to hear cases on appeal from tribunals.
 Courts of appeal in Italy are competent to retry cases and reassess the legal analysis made in the first instance, limited to the issues raised by the parties in the appeal.
 Typically, each Corte d'appello is divided into at least three specialised sections: one for civil affairs, another for labour cases, and a third for criminal matters.
 This division ensures that cases are reviewed by judges with expertise in the relevant legal domain.
 The jurisdiction of the Corte d'appello is geographically defined, covering cases from tribunals located within its designated district.
 This territorial demarcation is a key aspect of its operational scope.
 Decisions made by the Corte d'appello can be further appealed to the Corte Suprema di Cassazione, or Supreme Court of Cassation.
 This court represents the highest level of appeal in the Italian legal system and its judgments are final.